OnDataEngineering/OnDataEngineeringSite/README.md

 Setting page.editable adds a link to the sidebar and a button next to the page title to edit the page in GitHib.  page.edit_text controls the text for this link and tooltip popup on the button.

-Setting page.createable adds a link to the sidebar and a button next to the page title to add new pages in GitHub.
-This is intended to be used on index pages, and requires page.path to be set to the GitHub path to create the new file in.  page.create_text can be used to set the text in the sidebar.
+Setting page.createable adds a link to the sidebar and a button next to the page title to add new pages in GitHub - this is intended to be used on index pages. page.create_text can be used to set the text in the sidebar.  page.create_path should  be used to set to the GitHub path to create the new file in.

 ### Front Page Imagery